SimonRPSM/SimonRPSM.github.io/about.md

 permalink: /about/
 ---

-This is where I write the reason as to why I even bother making this thing.

-Maybe I'll put my CV here too?

 Through the years I have picked up many things in the world of programming and computer science while developing software as part of my career.
 A few months ago I decided to re-start from the beggining and formally teach myself computer science to patch mental holes in my understanding or, at least, act as review.
 Here I keep a running tally of the more formal resources I've gone through, not including papers and other read material.

 This also *only* includes material I have been looking at starting earlier this year, and does not include any material I or courses I have consumed or tought before.